lsst-dm/dmtn-163/index.rst

 Abstract
 ========

-Proprietary Rubin Observatory astronomical data must be transferred from the summit facility where the data is captured to the USDF (US Data Facility) for processing.
+Proprietary Rubin Observatory astronomical data must be transferred from the summit facility where the data is captured to the USDF (United States Data Facility) for processing.
 This document proposes a data transfer implementation strategy to maintain confidentiality of the data in transit.
 It addresses the concerns identified in DMTN-108_.